jrosario26/Java-Frameworks-Project/README-changelog.md

 1. Changed the name of the products from "Computers" to "Computers and Kits" to reflect the company offering Computer part kits as well.
 2. Added a sample inventory for both Components and Computers and Kits

+Task F:
+1. Removed the demo products from the MainScreenControllerr.java file, and used the buttons on the webpage to add the products for the testing of the Buy Now button.
+2. Added the Buy Now button, and set functionality to decrement inventory when product is bought, and save the difference after the fact.
+3. Verified the success and failure messages work.